andywillmot/Reboot2020/README.md

 1) **Authorisation token** - provided on a succesful authentication and used to obtain an access token
 2) **Access token** - used to gain access to a resource
 3) **Refresh token** - sometimes received with an access token and used to get a new access token when the previous one has expired

+And OIDC 1.0 introduces another token:
+4) **Identity token** - used to described information about the identity of the user

 ## Grants ###
 Defined in OAuth, *grants* define the type of token scheme used for the authorisation process.
 In OAuth 2.0 there is: